kashkhan0/akpy/readme.md

 git checkout r2

+#
+pip install requests
+pip install arrow

+# put required lon lat coordinates in lonlat.txt

+# download the tiles

+python vepull.py

 # copy your image files to a directory

+find ./images -name "*.JPG" > imglist.txt

+# feed the image list to fdbfiles to extract exif

+python fdbfile.py imglist.txt

-# copy the gps track to text file
+# copy the gps track to text file of the format of aocgs20171117.txt

+# find centers using  ocgsave20171117.py

+python ocgsave20171117.py

+# this will generate 20171117centersingle.txt

+# continued in part II

 ```